peanball/logseq-dynamic-lookup/README.md

+# NOTE - Abandoned Project

+This project is abandoned and will not receive further development.
+Please move to one of the forks.

 # Dynamic Lookup Plugin

 This plugin allows you to look up properties on a target page and place their values in your text.